salex/assmnts/readme.markdown

 While this approach greatly reduces the development effort in creating, displaying and scoring an assessment, there is still some work needed to adapt Assessments to your use.

-* A model that has an *assessible* need.
+* A model that has an *assessable* need.
 	* A relationship from that model to the assessment must be established
 	* This could include multiple assessments such as the job applicant application.
 * A place to store the scoring object.
 * Procedures to handle changes (questions added, deleted or values changed that affect previously scored assessments)